utep-cs2401-20s/lab-w12-Raisa-NN/README.md

   public int depth(int search){
      // This method recursively calculates the depth of a given search value.
      // If the given value is not in the tree, this method returns -1.
-     // Note that if the tree is a proper BST, this method should complete in O(n*log n) time.
+     // Note that if the tree is a proper BST, this method should complete in O(log n) time.
   }

 }